 As stunning as the drive through the canyon may be, some of Topanga’s most awe-inducing scenery is best enjoyed on foot.
 Topanga State Park is home to 36 miles of trails, with treks past forests and up mountain peaks featuring panoramic views of the Pacific.
 Trading four wheels for two?
 Outdoor-adventure store Topanga Creek Outpost offers bike rentals that include helmets and maps of nearby routes (we recommend Deerhill Trail).
 You can even rent GoPro cameras to document your ride.

 Topanga’s hippie vibes are alive and well at Bouboulina.
 This roadside boho boutique of nearly 40 years peddles a rainbow of flowy clothing, such as floral wrap dresses, tie-dyed loungewear and floor-length skirts, not to mention an impressive collection of Native American jewelry.
 Minimalists should hit Dust and Fog, a chic vintage store focusing on neutral colors and timeless pieces.
 Just around the bend is the quirky, bric-a-brac–scattered Hidden Treasures, a vintage shop with an eclectic collection of clothing dating from the Victorian era to the 1980s.
 For global home goods, look for neighboring pop-ups by Luv and Sunshine at local spots like Topanga Living Cafe, selling colorful collection of hanging rugs.

 Will Geer’s Theatricum Botanicum, a Topanga fixture since 1973, brings classic and contemporary pieces to life on an open-air stage.
-This year’s season includes a Woody Guthrie retrospective (Oct 6), Arthur Miller’s The Crucible (June 16–Sept 30) and Shakespeare’s A Midsummer Night’s Dream, but the stage also hosts regular children’s and adults’ theatre workshops and drama camps.
-Elsewhere in Topanga this summer, look for screenings of locally made movies and familiar favorites, thanks to the return of the Topanga Film Festival.
+This year’s season included a Woody Guthrie retrospective, Arthur Miller’s The Crucible and Shakespeare’s A Midsummer Night’s Dream, but the stage also hosts regular children’s and adults’ theatre workshops and drama camps.
+Elsewhere in Topanga, look for screenings of locally made movies and familiar favorites, thanks to the annual Topanga Film Festival.

 The ridiculously romantic Inn of the Seventh Ray sits creekside and has a health-minded menu and rustic charm in spades.
 Farther north is Cafe 27, an organic spin on the American diner that’s big on breakfast and brunch with a side of treetop dining, then spins to a worldly to-go menu in the evening, with options like Indian curries, Thai soups and Spanish patatas bravas.
 If you’re looking for another casual, colorful stop, try Topanga Living Cafe, a brother-and-sister–owned restaurant and smoothie bar that sports a patio built right against a canyon wall.
-Looking for a piece of Topanga to take home?
-Topanga Canyon Farmers Market, held every Friday from 9am to 1pm, offers canyon-grown organic foods, knife sharpening, local art, live music and family story time.
-But you can always stop by Canyon Gourmet (pictured), a hidden gem of a modern food mart tucked into a strip mall and stocked with house-made pastas and locally sourced honey, chocolate, produce, baked goods, granola and more.
+Searching for a piece of Topanga to take home?
+You can always stop by Canyon Gourmet (pictured), a hidden gem of a modern food mart tucked into a strip mall and stocked with house-made pastas and locally sourced honey, chocolate, produce, baked goods, granola and more.

 Laurel Canyon: The legendary folk-rock hideaway